Also called flaccid child syndrome, it is a condition of decreased muscle tone caused by many situations.

-Such programs usually involve physical therapy through early intervention or a school program among other forms of therapy.
+Such programs usually involve physical therapy through early intervention or a school program, among other forms of treatment.

 Hypotonic children are often treated by one or more of the following specialists:

-Pediatrician of development: A pediatrician with specialized training in children and intellectual development, as well as health and physical growth.
+Pediatrician of development: A pediatrician with specialized training in children and intellectual development and health and physical growth.

-He or she can perform a developmental assessment that will determine any delay the child has and to what extent the delay is present.
+They can perform a developmental assessment to determine any delay the child has and to what extent the delay is present.

 Geneticist: Specialist in genetic disorders.
-He or she begins with the detailed history of the family history, examines the child’s characteristics, and orders blood tests to look at the 46 chromosomes and possibly specific genes on those chromosomes.
+They begin with a detailed history of the family, examine the child’s characteristics, and order blood tests to look at the 46 chromosomes and possibly specific genes on those chromosomes.

-Occupational Therapist (OT): A professional who has specialized training to help develop mental or physical skills that help achieve activities of daily living, with careful attention to improve fine motor skills.
+Occupational Therapist (OT): A professional who has specialized training to help developmental or physical skills that help achieve activities of daily living, with careful attention to improving fine motor skills.

 In a developmental assessment, the occupational therapist evaluates the child’s fine motor skills, coordination, and age-appropriate self-help skills (eating with utensils, dressing, etc.).

-Physiotherapist (FT): A professional trained in evaluating and providing therapy to treat developmental delays using methods such as exercise, heat, light and massage.
+Physiotherapist (FT): A professional trained in evaluating and providing therapy to treat developmental delays using exercise, heat, light, and massage.

 Speech / language pathologist (TDL)): A professional trained in the evaluation and treatment of communication problems.